TheMosKau/AfM-Data/README.md

-# Autodie for mossware storage.
+# Autodie for mossware client cloud.
 This is autodie for mossware client storage, which mean the data like:
 1. Config
 2. Font